votingworks/vxsuite/apps/scan/frontend/README.md

 The server will be available at http://localhost:3000/.
 You may find it easier to get to certain states from http://localhost:3000/preview.

-To set the election configuration you will need to load a ballot package from [election-manager](../election-manager).
-It should be on a USB drive located in the folder `ballot-packages`.
-There can only be one election ballot package in that folder.
+To set the election configuration you will need to load an election package from [election-manager](../election-manager).
+It should be on a USB drive located in the folder `election-packages`.
+There can only be one election package in that folder.
 You'll need to run the application inside [`kiosk-browser`](https://github.com/votingworks/kiosk-browser).

 ## Testing